Approaching product photography for your handmade skin care business for the first time…or…FINALLY admitting that you need help in this area?

 This first example of our latest shoot is our background and softbox lighting setup for studio shots (done completely at nighttime so there wasn’t a chance of interference from any other light source).

-This second example is using the same duo boards and softbox lights, but at a different angle to capture flatlay shots (also done at nighttime).
+This second example uses the same duo boards and softbox lights, but at a different angle to capture flatlay shots (also done at nighttime).

 (❤️ Featuring my hunka-burning-love photo shoot date ❤️)